 What is a good video card for my Dell OptiPlex 320?

-by Guest Geek on November 6, 2009Q: I have a DELL OptiPlex 320 with an AIT chipset.
+by Rodman42866 on November 6, 2009Q: I have a DELL OptiPlex 320 with an AIT chipset.
 About a year ago I was trying to upgrade my graphics card and tried several ATI, NVIDIA cards and none of them would work in my system.
 After taking it to several computer shops, I found a guy that got a Sapphire X300SE to work.
 Now I am wanting to upgrade to a better card and curious if any ATI card will now work in my system or will I have to do something different other than installing it?

 Tags: video card